John William De Forest: Early life and career

 De Forest was born in Seymour, Connecticut, (then called Humphreysville), the son of a prosperous cotton manufacturer.
 He did not attend college, but instead pursued independent studies, mainly abroad, where he was a student in Latin, and became a fluent speaker of French, Italian, and Spanish.
 While yet a youth, he spent four years traveling in Europe, and two years in the Levant, residing chiefly in Syria.
 In 1850, he again visited Europe, making extensive tours through Great Britain, France, Italy, Germany, Greece, and Asia Minor.
 From that time, he wrote short stories for periodicals, having already authored several books.

 One of his earliest works, The History of the Indians of Connecticut, from the Earliest known Period to 1850, shows his interest in history.
-Written from 1847 to 1850, The History of the Indians of Connecticut is critical of the settlers treatment of the Pequots and of King Philip's War, which is somewhat surprising given the early date of the scholarship.
+Written from 1847 to 1850, The History of the Indians of Connecticut is critical of the settlers' treatment of the Pequots and of King Philip's War, which is somewhat surprising given the early date of the scholarship.
 The non-fictional work also foreshadows De Forest's later fiction in its subject, realism, and occasional violence.

 In 1856, De Forest married Harriet Stillman Shepherd and the couple spent the early years of their marriage in Charleston, South Carolina.
 Their only child, Louis Shepherd De Forest, was born there in 1857.

 De Forest serialized his first novel, Witching Times, in Putnam's Monthly Magazine in 1856 and 1857.

-He received the honorary degree of A. M. by Amherst College in 1859.
+He received the honorary degree of A. M. from Amherst College in 1859.